 It’s inevitable.
 As your children grow up, they will want to spend less time with you and more time with their friends.
 But how will these relationships affect their development?
 And will their friends share your family’s values?

 Peer pressure is a complicated area.
 There are different types of peer pressure for this age group.
 On one hand, it can help your child develop the coping skills necessary for adulthood.
 It can also, however, lead them in bad directions.
-While teens may feel they have “grown up,” their brains are not finished developing and one of the missing functions is judgment.
+While teens may feel they have “grown up,” their brains are not finished developing and one of the immature functions is judgment.
 Peer pressure might encourage teens to become more active in athletics or to avoid risky behaviors.
 Or it could lead them to try alcohol or drugs, skip school or engage in other negative behaviors.

 As a parent, the rules really aren’t that different from when your child was a toddler: